sgaliamov/blog/_posts/2021-05-02-illuminator.md

 You may think: What?!
 Wait, try to read it again: it checks (`Brfalse_S`) the result of comparing (`Ceq`) the first argument (`Ldarg_0`) and the constant two (`Ldc_I4_2`); if they are equal, return 1 (`Ret(Ldc_I4_1())`), otherwise return the sum of the argument and three (`Ret(Add(Ldarg_0(), Ldc_I4_3()))`).

-The code now is much shorter and close to the target c# version.
+The code now is much shorter and close to the target `C#` version.
-It's nicer to write such code, because all methods have exact amount of parameters that they need, and with output parameters (`out var label`) we don't have to break "fluent flow" to create labels or locals.
+It's nicer to write such code, because all methods have exact amount of parameters that they need, and with output parameters we don't have to break "fluent flow" to create labels or locals (`out var label`).

 ## Hot does it work